 Naleth considered this.
 “You might be right.
 San’s blood is different enough that he might not be affected.”

-“Yes!”
+“Perfect!”
 Keldan said, clapping his hands.
-“We could send San over with the antidote, and then relocate the entire group to a new world so they don’t infect anyone else on Vingos.
+“If I’m correct, we can send San over with the antidote, and then relocate the entire group to a new world so they don’t infect anyone else on Vingos.
 There are several habitable planets in this area.
 It’s not the nicest solution, but at least we could save their lives.”

-“It’s a good idea, Captain,” Naleth said.
-“It might work.
+“It’s a very good idea, Captain,” Naleth said.
+“And it might work.
 We’d have to put warning buoys around the planet, but that’s easily managed.”

 San listened, unable to believe what he was hearing.
 He felt paralyzed.
-His mouth was too dry to speak.
+His mouth was so dry he could not speak.
 He thought that perhaps, if he just stood very still, they would forget he existed and abandon their mad plan and Keldan would order Mennosha to fly away from the plague ship and the whole thing would be in the past.